ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 memory for data structures when they are no longer needed.
-In our example, once the Boolean test `t = flip flipped` has been evaluated, the data structure `flip flipped` is no longer reachable by the rest of the program, and its memory may be reclaimed by the garbage collector.
+In our example, once the Boolean test `t = flip flipped` has been evaluated, the data structure `flip flipped` is no longer reachable by the rest of the program, and its memory may be reclaimed by the garbage collector (GC).

 ## Dealing With Errors